-This map outlines pedestrian and bicyclist fatalities across Massachusetts from 2016 and 2017 (the map was last updated on January 18, 2018).
-Blue pins represent 2016-2017 pedestrian fatalities to date, and orange pins represent 2016-2017 bicyclist fatalities to date.
+This map outlines pedestrian and bicyclist fatalities across Massachusetts from 2016 through the present (the map was last updated on October 26, 2020).
+Blue pins represent 2016-2020 pedestrian fatalities to date, and orange pins represent 2016-2020 bicyclist fatalities to date.

 This crash fatality list is compiled manually via news and social media alerts in order to give communities more information to help push for safer streets.